pingswept/me30-website/content/notes/feather-programming.md

 draft: true
 ---

-## KRISTEN TO EDIT SECOND HALF OF THIS PAGE TO APPLY TO FEATHER INSTEAD OF ARDUINO

 ## Stuff You Need

 *   A computer, plus the admin password to install software
 *   An Adafruit Feather RP2040
 *   A USB-C cable with the right ends to connect the Feather to the computer

-If you need to buy a Feather or USB cable, I'd recommend Adafruit in New York as the best choice: [Pink Feather RP2040](https://www.adafruit.com/product/5299) and [USB cable](https://www.adafruit.com/products/62).

 ## Software check

 Before you can actually make a Feather do anything, you have to install a code editor program on your computer.
 We'll use the Mu Editor, which works well with Adafruit CircuitPython boards, including the Feather.
-It's actually XXX programs in one:

-*   A text editor, for typing code
-*   IS IT THIS?
-A compiler, which translates your code into 1's and 0's for the Feather
-*   AND THIS?
-A USB loader, which loads the 1's and 0's onto the Feather through the USB cable

-To install the Mu Editor software, [download it](https://www.arduino.cc/en/Main/Software) from the Arduino website.
+To install the Mu Editor software, [download it](https://codewith.mu/en/) from the Mu website.

 You're on your own for the actual installation, but it consists of pressing "OK" and "Next" and things like that a few times.
 Search the internet for advice if you get stuck.
 Your goal is to see something like the image below on your screen.